Notamacropus greyi Waterhouse, 1845:122

 G. J. Prideaux.
 2004.
 Systematics and evolution of the sthenurine kangaroos.
 In S. W. Awramik, A. Barnosky, J. A. Doyle, M. L. Droser, P. M. Sadler (eds.), UC Publications in Geological Sciences, University of California Press 146:1-623.

 Prideaux, G. J., R. G. Roberts, D. Megirian, K. E. Westaway, J. C. Hellstrom, and J. M. Olley.
 (2007).
 Mammalian responses to Pleistocene climate change in southeastern Australia.
 Geology 35: 33-36.

-Reed, E. H. and Bourne, S. J. (2000).
+Reed, Elizabeth H. and Bourne, Steven J. (2000).
 Pleistocene fossil vertebrate sites of the south east region of South Australia.
-Transactions of the Royal Society of South Australia 124: 61-90.
+Transactions of the Royal Society of South Australia 124(2): 61-90.

-E. H. Reed and S. J. Bourne.
-2009.
-Pleistocene fossil vertebrate sites of the South East region of South Australia II.
+Reed, Elizabeth H. and Bourne, Steven J. (2009).
+Pleistocene Fossil Vertebrate Sites of the South East Region of South Australia II.
 Transactions of the Royal Society of South Australia 133(1): 30-40.

 Ride, W. D. L. (1970).
 A Guide to the Native Mammals of Australia.
 Melbourne: Oxford University Press.

 Roache, M. 2011.
 The action plan for threatened Australian macropods.
 WWF-Australia, Sydney.

 Robinson, A. C. and Young, M. C. (1983).
 The Toolache Wallaby Macropus greyi Waterhouse.
 Department of Environment and Planning Special Publications No. 2.
 Department of Environment and Planning, Adelaide.